irinaverse/Mathematics/README.md

 - We are not talking numbers here, we talk ideas

 "Data Science Math"
-- a function is a process, we explore something new.
+- a function is a process, we explore something new
-- $Matplotlib$ is a library in Python, excellent tool for data visualization.
+- $Matplotlib$ is a library in Python, excellent tool for data visualization

 ""